jiaqimu2/polysemy/README.md

 You will need to setup following parameters:

-  - FUNCWORD: a list of function words (an example is provided in data/)
+  - funcWordFile: a list of function words (an example is provided in data/)
-  - WORDLIST: a list of target polysemous words (an example is provided in data/)
+  - polyListFile: a list of target polysemous words (an example is provided in data/)
   - directory: a base directory
   - vocabInputFile: an input vocabulary file (an example is provided in data/)
   - vecInputFile: a binary vector file (an example is provided in data/)